Thanksgiving Turkey Trots to Run With Fido

 “He’s definitely Robin in this relationship.”
 Photo by Facebook.com/ymcacv

-The Hickory Foundation YMCA Annual Turkey Trot begins at 9 a.m. on November 20.
 The Best Western Hickory is conveniently located near the race starting point and has plenty of grassy relief areas for your pooch.

 Seattle, WA

-10. Festival Foods Turkey Trots
+Festival Foods Turkey Trots

 “I’m gonna win this by a wet nose!”
 Photo by Facebook.com/FestivalFoodsTurkeyTrot

 Festival Foods Turkey Trots take place all across Wisconsin on Thanksgiving Day.
-With 11 different pet-friendly locations to choose from, two- and four-legged Wisconsinites are bound to find a race nearby.
+With 11 different pet-friendly locations from which to choose, two- and four-legged Wisconsinites are bound to find a race nearby.
 The Dog Jogs, part of the Turkey Trot 2-mile walk, are the canine legs of the races.
 Every pup taking part in the race will receive a Turkey Trot bandana to wear proudly to the dog park.
 Feeling left out?
 Human racers can get their paws on a free Festival Foods pumpkin pie at the finish line.

 The Dog Jogs at Festival Foods Turkey Trot will be held at several locations beginning at 8:15 a.m. on November 28.
 You can join the race at any one of the locations for the 2-mile Dog Jog, or conquer your own course with the home edition race.
-If you're staying in town for the long weekend, check out these awesome pet-friendly hotels in Wisconsin.